andrewvattuone/CSEN-79-Labs/README.md

-CSEN 79 Lab instructions and code.
+CSEN 79 lab instructions and code.
 Instructions for each lab are included in their respective folders.